jpverkamp/blog/content/programming/libraries/2015-01-27-ios-backup-messages.md

          (chat contacts messages))))))
 ```

 Theoretically, that should be a fairly direct translation.
 One interesting bit is the format of `date`.
-It's actually a timestamp, but not a normal {{< wikipedia "Unix timestamp" >}}.
-So I have a bit of a {{< wikipedia "magic number" >}}, but it works correctly for my backups, so we'll just leave it for the moment.
+It's actually a timestamp, but not a normal [[wiki:Unix timestamp]]().
+So I have a bit of a [[wiki:magic number]](), but it works correctly for my backups, so we'll just leave it for the moment.
 Other than that, we use the `hash-filename` function from last time to get a local path for any `attachment` and we've got everything pretty much written.

 And that's really all we need.
 One thing that would be nice to be able to do though is, given a contact, filter for only the messages with that contact (either directly or in group chats as well):